-Nevertheless, the MoJ Guidance refers readers to joint guidance of the Director of the Serious Fraud Office and the Director of Public Prosecutions on the Bribery Act (which was published at the same time the MoJ Guidance came out).
-This sets out the factors a prosecutor will take into account when deciding whether or not to prosecute facilitation payments.
-A prosecution is more likely where there are large or repeated payments, where facilitation payments are "planned for or accepted as part of a standard way of conducting business" and where "a commercial organisation has a clear and appropriate policy setting out procedures an individual should follow if facilitation payments are requested and these have not been correctly followed".
+On the other hand, a prosecution is more likely where there are large or repeated payments, where facilitation payments are "planned for or accepted as part of a standard way of conducting business" and where "a commercial organisation has a clear and appropriate policy setting out procedures an individual should follow if facilitation payments are requested and these have not been correctly followed".

 A case study published with the MoJ Guidance (but which is not officially part of the MoJ Guidance) sets out a number of steps a business should consider in dealing with hidden or overt facilitation payments.
-These include: building in extra time in project planning to cover potential delays as a result of nonpayment; questioning the legitimacy of the payments; raising the matter with superior officials and/or the UK embassy; and the use of UK diplomatic channels or participating in "locally active non-governmental organisations" to apply pressure on the relevant governmental authorities.
+These include: building in extra time in project planning to cover potential delays as a result of non-payment; questioning the legitimacy of the payments; raising the matter with superior officials and/or the UK embassy; and the use of UK diplomatic channels or participating in "locally active non-governmental organisations" to apply pressure on the relevant governmental authorities.

 Yes, for the Corporate Offence.
-The only defence available to a commercial organisation prosecuted for the Corporate Offence of failing to prevent bribery is to prove that it had "adequate procedures" in place designed to prevent persons who are associated with it from bribing.
+A commercial organisation charged with the Corporate Offence has a defence if it can show that it had "adequate procedures" in place designed to prevent persons who are associated with it from bribing.

-The MoJ Guidance sets out six principles (described as "not prescriptive") that should inform an organisation's corporate anti-corruption program:
+The MoJ Guidance sets out six principles (described as "not prescriptive") that should inform an organisation's corporate anti-corruption programme: